 I’ll put links to lesser known items where appropriate.

 - My secondary machine is a 2021 MacBook Pro 16-inch with the M1 Max chip.
-Yes it runs circles around my primary machine.
 I spend a decent amount of time laying down to rest my legs (increasingly more often) so I wanted a machine powerful enough to let me work from bed if needed.
 More about this in the software section.
 You can check out my laptop setup for bed here.

-- I use a Logitech M535 Bluetooth mouse.
+- I use a Logitech Pebble M350 Bluetooth mouse.
 It’s compact enough for me to handle, although I have to dial up the sensitivity to 11.
 I modified it with a little bit of Sugru so that I can grip it more easily.

 - Micro Light Switch.
 I’m mostly unable to click the mouse buttons on my Logitech mouse so I use a separate external switch that requires very little activation force.